oreilly-qc/oreilly-qc.github.io/docs/source/index.rst

 QCEngine
 ========

-QCEngine is a quantum computer simulator accompanying the O'Reilly book `Programming Quantum Computers <https://www.amazon.com/Programming-Quantum-Computers-Essential-Algorithms/dp/1492039683>`.
+QCEngine is a quantum computer simulator accompanying the O'Reilly book `Programming Quantum Computers <https://www.amazon.com/Programming-Quantum-Computers-Essential-Algorithms/dp/1492039683>`_.
 Needing no installation, QCEngine makes use of the _circle notation_ introduced in the book, to provide a compelling pedagogical tool for learning how to build and understand quantum circuits.

-To get started with how to navigate and use the simulator, see the `quickstart <quickstart-label>`, or to see a list of useful QCEngine commands see the `cheatsheet <cheatsheet-label>`
+To get started with how to navigate and use the simulator, see the :ref:`quickstart <quickstart-label>`, or to see a list of useful QCEngine commands see the :ref:`cheatsheet <cheatsheet-label>`

 Indices and tables